 top of page

-Whether you're a professional violinist, an enthusiastic guitarist, or a pianist practising long hours, playing an instrument is both an art and an athletic activity.
-But with repetitive use comes the risk of strain injuries—especially to the neck, shoulders, back, and wrists.
+Whether you're a professional violinist, an enthusiastic guitarist, or a pianist practicing long hours, playing an instrument is both an art and an athletic activity.
+However, with repetitive use comes the risk of strain injuries—especially to the neck, shoulders, back, and wrists.

 In this post, we’ll cover: